OccupyWallStreet/nycga4/wp-content/plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 There is no other service in the middle, you are not required to register or get a key to use it.
 Enjoy!

 Facebook Like, Twitter and Google +1 share buttons are loaded by default.
-Other buttons, including Digg, Facebook Send, Flattr, LinkedIn, Pinterest, Google Buzz, Stumbleupon, Hyves, Email, Reddit, Tipy, Tumblr, Buffer, Pinzout (and the deprecated Facebook Share button) can be added through the `Settings->Really simple share` menu.
+Other buttons, including Digg, Facebook Share, Flattr, LinkedIn, Pinterest, Bitcoin, Litecoin, Stumbleupon, Youtube, Hyves, Print, Email, RSS, Reddit, Tipy, Tumblr, Buffer, Pinzout can be added through the `Settings->Really simple share` menu.

 Please be careful when selecting the `Show buttons in these pages` options : it can interact badly with other slide/fade/carousel/sidebar active plugins.